akauppi/GroundLevel-firebase-es/README.md

 ...
 ```

-This serves the UI locally, against an emulated Firebase back-end.
+This serves the UI locally, against an emulated Firebase back-end, with Security Rules applied.
 You can edit the UI sources and changes should be reflected in the application.
 This is called Hot Module Replacement.

 Try it out at [http://localhost:3000](http://localhost:3000).
 Can you sign in?

-Try making some changes and see that they are reflected in the browser.
+Try making some changes in the `src/**` files and see that they are reflected in the browser.

 ## Two development workflows